The best ways of getting to Zermatt from the airport or train station

 The train transfer time is slightly faster than from Geneva.
 In addition to Swiss, BA, Easyjet and other European airlines, there are also more intercontinental flights to Zurich than to Geneva, making Zurich the best choice for overseas visitors.

 The train station is in the airport building and you can take baggage trolleys on the escalators – they have specially designed rubber teeth!
 Take the mainline train toward Brig and change at Visp for the small-gauge red train which winds its way up the valley to Zermatt.
 Depending on the train, sometimes you need to change at Bern first before Visp, (but it is more convenient to choose the direct ones).
 Train timetable here.

-Trains leave at 18 and 46 min past the hour.
-Trains departing at 18 min past the hour are going to Geneva, so you will need to make an extra change in Bern, to take the Brig train.
+Trains leave at 08 and 45 min past the hour.
+Depending on the train, it will either be direction Brig (change at Visp) or you will need to make an extra change in Bern, to take the direction Brig train (change at Visp).
 It is usually a same-platform change.
-Trains departing at 40 min past the hour go directly to Brig.
-In both cases get off at Visp for the Zermatt train.
+In all cases get off at Visp for the Zermatt train.